 The next day, walking amidst the ashes of his hopes and dreams, the 67 year-old inventor said: “What benefit there is in destruction!
 All our mistakes have been burnt to ashes, thank God!
 Now we can begin afresh, all over again!”

 I don’t know if the story describes a true event, but I know that it contains the kernel of truth about success, which is that success can be achieved only after tremendous amounts of effort and failure.
-Really, those who persists no matter what the obstacles, who are ready to go against the winds no matter what the cost, sooner or later are bound to succeed.
+Indeed, only those who persist no matter the obstacles, who are ready to go against the wind no matter the cost, have a chance to succeed.

 The story also implies that in order to succeed, one must be able to fully embrace failure.
-No matter what problems you face, it is in your hands to turn obstacles into stepping stones, to transform negativity into positivity, to make use of failure for your own success.
-Indeed, every failure only brings you one step closer to success.
-Every failure only eliminates a wrong way so that you can more easily find the right way.
+And that regardless of the problems you might be facing, it is in your hands to turn obstacles into stepping stones, to transform negativity into positivity, to make use of failure for your own success.
+Indeed, every failure brings you a bit closer to success.
+Every failure eliminates a wrong way so that you can more easily find the right way.

-Unless you give up your efforts, it cannot be said that you have failed.
-Those who truly fail are those who give up trying.
-To quote Confucius, “our greatest glory is not in never falling but in rising every time we fall.”
+Unless you give up your efforts, you’ve haven’t truly failed.
+So keep going, knowing that, as Confucius put it, “our greatest glory is not in never falling but in rising every time we fall.”